King Kalmashapada, belonging to the Ikshvaku race, was an

 As he was walking in the forest, he saw Sage Saktri, the

-eldest of the hundred sons of Sage Vasishta coming from the opposite side.The
+eldest of the hundred sons of Sage Vasishta coming from the opposite direction.

 king told the sage “Keep out of my way!”